containernetworking/cni.dev/README.md

 ### Update any old version branches that are still supported

-In this case, we have v0.8.6 that we are still supporting, so we need to change the config in the release-0.8.6 branch.
+In this case, we have v0.8.6 that is still supported, so we need to change the config in the release-0.8.6 branch.
 This way the current version is still reflected on the site, and there are links to all the supported versions in the dropdown menu.

 ```toml
 # config.toml file in release-0.8.6 branch (partial)